 This course explores the dynamic relationship between educational policy and classroom teaching.
 By comparing the similarities and differences for this relationship within each of these fields, students will gain a practical and theoretical understanding of both the historical role policy plays in education and its chronic shortcomings.
 Finally, the educator's role in implementing effective change in these fields is considered.

-Students examines various approaches to the formative and summative assessment of learning.
+Students examine various approaches to the formative and summative assessment of learning.
 This course examines the importance of assessment in planning curricula and individual lessons.

 The Teaching of Writing examines theories and research in writing instruction at all levels.
 The course focuses, particularly, on teaching/learning strategies and activities that improve students' writing.